 Live for Today, but Plan for Tomorrow.

-DAVID RAE, CFP®, AIF® is a Los Angeles-based financial planner with Trilogy Financial Services, a regular contributor to Advocate Magazine, Huffington Post, Investopedia not to mention numerous TV appearances.
+DAVID RAE, CFP®, AIF® is a Los Angeles-based financial planner with DRM Wealth Management, a regular contributor to Advocate Magazine, Huffington Post, Investopedia not to mention numerous TV appearances.
 He helps smart people across the USA get on track for their financial goals.
 For more financial planning information visit his website at www.davidraefp.com

-Advisory Services provided by Trilogy Capital Inc, a Registered Investment Adviser.
-Separate advisory and securities services may be provided by National Planning Corporation (NPC), a SEC Registered Investment Adviser and broker-dealer.
-Member FINRA and SIPC.
-Trilogy Capital, Inc and Trilogy Financial are affiliated by common ownership and are separate and unrelated to NPC.
-Please consult with your representative to confirm which company’s behalf services are being provided.
-The opinions voiced in this article are for general information only and in not intended to provide specific advice or recommendations for any individual and does not constitute an endorsement by NPC.
+The opinions voiced in this article are for general information only and are not intended to provide specific advice or recommendations for any individual and does not constitute an endorsement.
 Dow Jones Industrial Average is an unmanaged index of 30 widely held securities.
 Indices are unmanaged measures of market conditions.
 It is not possible to invest directly into an index.
 Past performance is not a guarantee of future results.
 “Dow Jones Financial Plan”